vicarsen/operating-systems/chapters/compute/threads/guides/sum-array-threads/README.md

 java SumArrayThreads 4
 ```

-4 is the number of threads used, but you can replace the value with a number less or equal than your available cores.
+4 is the number of threads used, but you can replace the value with a number less than or equal to your available cores.

 ## OpenMP for C

-Unlike D, C does not support parallel computation by design.
+Unlike D, C does not provide built-in high-level parallel constructs.
-It needs a library to do advanced things, like `reduce()` from D.
+Libraries such as OpenMP or pthreads provide parallelism.
 We have chosen to use the OpenMP library for this.
 Follow the code in `chapters/compute/threads/guides/sum-array-threads/support/c/sum_array_threads_openmp.c`.

 The `#pragma` used in the code instructs the compiler to enable the `omp` module, and to parallelise the code.
 In this case, we instruct the compiler to perform a reduce of the array, using the `+` operator, and to store the results in the `result` variable.
-This reduction uses threads to calculate the sum, similar to `summ_array_threads.c`, but in a much more optimised form.
+This reduction uses threads to calculate the sum, similar to `sum_array_threads.c`, but in a much more optimised form.

-One of the advantages of OpenMP is that is relatively easy to use.
+One of the advantages of OpenMP is that it is relatively easy to use.
 The syntax requires only a few additional lines of code and compiler options, thus converting sequential code into parallel code quickly.
 For example, using `#pragma omp parallel for`, a developer can parallelize a `for loop`, enabling iterations to run across multiple threads.